jswrenn/transmutation-foundation/MCP.md

+This MCP is a recommendation of the [Safe Transmute Working Group](https://github.com/rust-lang/project-safe-transmute).
+It provides a minimum, compiler-supported API surface that is capable of supporting the breadth of use-cases that involve [auditing](https://jswrenn.github.io/transmutation-foundation/use-case-auditing.html) and [abstracting](https://jswrenn.github.io/transmutation-foundation/use-case-abstraction.html) over transmutability.
+This API will provide a tangible foundation for experimentation.

 # Proposal

-Add a compiler-intrinsic trait be added to `core::mem` for checking the soundness of bit-reinterpretation casts (e.g., `mem::transmute`, `union`, pointer casting, etc.):
+Add a compiler-intrinsic trait to `core::mem` for checking the soundness of bit-reinterpretation casts (e.g., `mem::transmute`, `union`, pointer casting):
 ```rust
 pub unsafe trait BikeshedIntrinsicFrom<Src, Context, const ASSUME: Assume>
 where